Population protocols with unreliable communication: Basic definitions

+\begin{proof} Consider a configuration after a finite execution.
+Then there is a countable set of possible configurations (note that the set of potential packets is at most countable).
+Consider an arbitrary enumeration of configurations that mentions each configuration infinitely many times.

+We repeat the following procedure: skip unreachable configurations in the enumeration, then perform the transitions necessary to reach the next reachable one.
+If we skip a configuration, it can never become reachable again.
+Therefore all the configurations that stay reachable infinitely long are never skipped and therefore they are reached infinitely many times. \end{proof}

 The fairness condition is sometimes said to be an approximation of probabilistic behaviour.
 In our general model the default fairness condition provides executions similar to random ones for protocols without messages but not always for protocols with messages.
-The arguments from \cite{journals/corr/abs-1912-06578} are applicable here.
+The arguments from \cite{journals/corr/abs-1912-06578} with minimal modification prove this.
+The core idea in the case without messages is observing we have a finite state space reachable from any given configuration; a random walk eventually gets trapped in some strongly connected component, visiting all of its states infinitely many time.
+If we do have messages, the message count might behave like a biased random walk; while consuming all the messages stays possible in principle, with probability one it only happens a finite number of times.